jhuix/showdowns/README.md

 A function to add or update extensions of showdown.convertor.

+#### setCDN

+Type: (cdnname: string, defSheme: string, distScheme: string) => void

+A function to set cdn source when dynamically load js lib files related to more showdown diagrams extension.
+Parameter cdnname can be selected 'local' or 'cdnjs' source.
+Parameter defSheme is default prefix scheme string of source url.
+Parameter distScheme is dist prefix scheme string of source url that has prefix string is '../dist/'.

 #### init

-Type: (cdnname: string, defSheme: string, distScheme: string) => showdonws
+Type: (mermaidTheme: string) => showdonws

 A function to init that be created showdown.convertor instance for showdowns.
-Parameter cdnname can be selected 'local' or 'cdnjs'.
-Parameter defSheme is default prefix scheme string of source url.
-Parameter distScheme is dist prefix scheme string of source url that has prefix string is '../dist/'.
+Parameter mermaidTheme is mermaid theme name be selected in ['default', 'forest', 'dark', 'neutral'];
+When mermaidTheme set empty, mermaidTheme is set to 'forest' theme name.

 #### makeHtml